Kmaina32/La-Quinta-Hotel-Suites/README.md

-# La Quita - Hotel, Lounge & Suites
+# La Quita - Hotel, Lounge & suits

-Welcome to the official repository for the La Quita Hotel & Suites booking website.
+Welcome to the official repository for the La Quita Hotel & suits booking website.
 This project is a modern, full-stack web application built with Next.js and Firebase, designed to provide a seamless booking experience for our guests and a powerful management interface for our staff.

 This application was built with the assistance of an AI agent in Firebase Studio.